issaghaba/Continuous-Queries-in-BigQuery-A-Low-Code-No-Code-Approach-to-Real-Time-AI-in-Modern-DataPlatforms/README.md

 ### **Vertex AI**
-1. Activate Vertex AI : Make sure the Vertex AI API is enabled in your Google Cloud project.
+**1. Activate Vertex AI:** Make sure the Vertex AI API is enabled in your Google Cloud project.
-2. Create an external connection: The external connection will be use to create the remote Vertex Ai model.
+**2. Create an external connection:** The external connection will be use to create the remote Vertex Ai model.
 To create an external connection,in BigQuery Studio, next to the Explorer panel, click on Add.

 <img width="294" alt="image" src="https://github.com/user-attachments/assets/8a8090ed-5551-4a56-8f2f-59e5dc96d714">

-In the new window, select Connection to external data sources as the source.
+<br/>In the new window, select Connection to external data sources as the source.

 <img width="967" alt="image" src="https://github.com/user-attachments/assets/516cd433-cb72-4b61-bfd2-a3650c1411df">